PhilTKamp/local-rag-workshop/README.md

 - Split the input data set into small more relevant chunks such as headings for text/markdown documents.
 - Perform two searches in serial, for example one to find a relevant chapter in a book and another to find relevant contents in that chapter.

+*Using different embedding models.*

+I personally don't have the experience to know of the intricacies between different embeddings models and their performance.
+However, you should absolutely feel free and feel encouraged to experiment with different models to see if one works better for your use case than another.
+If you do, please reach out and let me know of your findings.
+I'm also terribly curious to know how well the embeddings from one model would line up to embeddings from another model.

+# FAQ

+*Do you have to use Docker for hosting our database and models?*

+No, use whatever you like, are comfortable with, or your team prefers.
+Docker was chosen for this project simply for portability and ease of use.

+*Why does this use Ollama?*

+It had a good convenient Docker image, decent interfaces in dotnet, is __free__ and has pretty decent documentation.

+*Why does this use PostgreSQL*

+For a very similar reason as why Ollama.
+Good docker image, good docs, free.
+Most importantly though it had all of these qualities along with having support for vector search and vector tables.
+I've also found success using Redis for this on other projects but for a learning experience being able to use SQL, a much more commonly known and used language, I chose PostgreSQL.
+(Plus it was a good excuse to learn it a bit better.)